AY2526S1-CS2103T-F13-1a/tp/docs/UserGuide.md

 A: No, undo is not currently supported.
 Be careful with `delete` and `clear`.

 **Q: Are commands case-sensitive?**
-A: Command words are not case-sensitive, but `asc`/`desc` must be lowercase.
+A: Command words are not case-sensitive.

 **Q: Why does editing tags replace all existing tags?**
 A: This is intentional.
 To keep existing tags, specify them along with new ones.